David McCullough, author portrait

 McCullough's writing style blended meticulous research with the pacing of a skilled novelist, earning him an unprecedented collection of America's highest literary honors.
 He was a two-time Pulitzer Prize winner for Truman and John Adams, as well as a two-time National Book Award recipient for The Path Between the Seas and Mornings on Horseback.
 His influence extended far beyond the written word—the HBO miniseries adaptation of John Adams introduced his historical vision to an even broader audience.
 In 2006, he received the Presidential Medal of Freedom, cementing his legacy as America's most beloved popular historian until his passing in 2022.

-On LuvemBooks, we've reviewed 3 of David McCullough's books with an average rating of 4/5 stars, including John Adams by David McCullough, The Wright Brothers by David McCullough, and History Matters by David McCullough.
+On LuvemBooks, we've reviewed 3 of David McCullough's books, including John Adams by David McCullough, The Wright Brothers by David McCullough, and History Matters by David McCullough.

 3